sunpy/sunpy.org/.github/ISSUE_TEMPLATE/reevaluation_affiliated_package.md

 ## Instructions to Reviewer

-Please copy the following and select the ranking for each criteria, the full review criteria can be found here:
+Please copy the following and select the ranking for requested criteria, the full review criteria can be found here:

 ```
 * Functionality           : General Package / Specialized Package / Not Relevant